skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

-# Scaling HPC Workloads with Over a Thousand InfiniBand-Connected Nodes: Leveraging Azure CycleCloud and Virtual Machine Scale Set in Flexible Orchestration Mode
+# Leveraging Azure CycleCloud and Virtual Machine Scale Set in Flexible Orchestration Mode to Scale HPC Workloads with Over a Thousand InfiniBand-Connected Nodes

 ## Introduction